jamilkhalaf/startup/notes.md

 doing the media assignment I knew how to implement images, audios, and videos by using the mp3 and mp4 links for each.

 to deploy the html files, I used this coomand: ./deployFiles.sh -k ~/Desktop/jamilk.pem -h jamil260.click -s startup

+## CSS Notes

+From the CSS Selectors section, I learned that selecting elements is fundamental to styling in CSS.
+By using different types of selectors like element type, class, ID, and attribute selectors, I can apply styles to specific HTML elements.
+The concept of combinators, like descendant and child combinators, helps target elements based on their relationships in the DOM.
+Additionally, pseudo-selectors enable dynamic styling based on interactions, such as hover states.
+The use of CSS selectors is powerful in achieving efficient and specific styling for a web page, and combining different selectors allows for flexible designs.

+In the CSS Declarations section, I discovered the wide array of properties and values available in CSS to modify the appearance of elements.
+For example, background-color, border, and text-related properties help change the visual presentation, while layout properties like display, float, and position control how elements are arranged on the page.
+Understanding units like pixels, percentages, and viewport-based units is crucial for creating responsive and well-structured layouts.
+The section helped me appreciate the depth of CSS in styling elements across different contexts and screen sizes.

+CSS Animation was another interesting area where I learned how to add interactivity and motion to elements on a webpage.
+By using the animation property along with keyframes, I can create smooth transitions between different styles over time.
+The example with the zooming text demonstrated how to animate properties like font size, while more advanced animations can include timing, bouncing effects, and more.
+CSS animations add a dynamic feel to web applications, improving user experience.

+Finally, in the CSS Flexbox section, I learned how to create responsive layouts with the flexbox model.
+Flexbox allows me to control the alignment and distribution of elements within a container, ensuring they adjust correctly to different screen sizes.
+By using properties like flex-direction, flex, and align-items, I can create both simple and complex layouts that respond to changes in viewport size.
+Flexbox is particularly useful for building modern web designs with fluid and adaptable structures, as shown in the example of creating a responsive app layout with a header, footer, and main content area.